-The Purdue University Northwest College of Business and the College of Technology successfully held the final pitches in The PNW Big Sell competition live on May 1, where the top three winners were announced.
+The Purdue University Northwest College of Business and the College of Technology have announced that the next The PNW Big Sell competition will be held on Saturday, April 30, 2022.

 PNW Bolsters Innovation Economy

-Learn about PNW’s “Concept to Commercialization 2020” program, which will give a boost to northwest Indiana entrepreneurs through a grant from the U.S. Economic Development Administration.
+Learn about PNW’s “Concept to Commercialization” program, which will give a boost to northwest Indiana entrepreneurs through a grant from the U.S. Economic Development Administration.

 Bringing Concepts to Life